geolimber/geology/README.md

 *TODO:*
 - [X] Various files handling
 - [ ] When there is no filename provided, process all *.csv* files in current folder.
+-
+## workzone
+Bash script to get work zone vertices.
+Minimum dependencies, [proj](https://proj.org/) and bc.
+Look for all .gpx files in current folder, get all latitude and longitude coordinates from this files, sort coordinates to determine minimum and maximum values.
+Then printout coordinates of the vertices of the rectangular zone which limits all the points.
+And finally convert previously printed coordinates to UTM WGS84.